Ultraman Max: Synopsis

-The Ultraman left Earth years later, and the elderly Kaito and Mizuki watched their grandchildren departing to space as Earth has finally entered a peaceful coexistence with other races.
+The Ultraman left Earth years later, and the elderly Kaito and Mizuki watched their grandchildren depart for space as Earth finally entered a peaceful coexistence with other races.

 Episodes

 Super Battle Special

 After the broadcast of Ultraman Max, an eight-minute special was released on DVD.
 This special was a five-minute clip show giving a review of Ultraman Max's back-story and primary attacks up until Ultraman Xenon gives him the Max Galaxy.
 After the clip show, the monster Red King attacks Max with Zetton shortly joining in.
 The special ends with Max defeating both of them.